Proyecto-Info-Aplicada/Email-Server-Python/Session_starter.md

-2025-10-22 | Organized code into: config, connection, controller, dto, interfaces, services 2025-10-22 | Removed old directories (Application, Domain, Infrastructure, Presentation) 2025-10-22 | Updated all imports and verified server runs successfully with new structure
+2025-10-22 | Organized code into: config, connection, controller, dto, interfaces, services 2025-10-22 | Removed old directories (Application, Domain, Infrastructure, Presentation) 2025-10-22 | Updated all imports and verified server runs successfully with new structure 2025-10-22 | Created comprehensive ARCHITECTURE.md with diagrams and technical documentation 2025-10-22 | Generated Postman Collection JSON with all endpoints and examples ready to import

 ---